Skip to content

 • Lifecycle: Owned by WebSocketServerService; starts/stops with the WS server.

 The bundled widget.html is a generated artifact.
 Its source lives in the apps/widget/ workspace (Tailwind + TypeScript), and the build pipeline inlines the compiled CSS, design tokens, and JS runtime into a single self-contained HTML file.
-Xcode rebuilds it via a pre-build script phase; CI rebuilds it before every xcodebuild invocation.
+The committed widget.html ships as-is (Xcode does not rebuild it); CI rebuilds it before xcodebuild, and test CI fails the PR on drift between the apps/widget/ sources and committed output.
 See the OBS Widget Architecture page for the full pipeline, message contract, theme/layout system, and transition state machine.

 SparkleUpdaterService